 EAST is abbreviation for Everything At the Same Time.
 I read a lot of books on organization.
 I didn’t know why I did that until I was diagnosed and somewhere years ago I had read about not heading EAST.
 It has stayed with me ever since.
 In fact, it has become a Life Skill.

 Well, the answer is because when you do everything at the same time, you accomplish nothing.
 It is like opening a closet with the intention of decluttering and pulling out everything on to the floor.
 You just sit there in the middle, find nothing and you have no choice but to put it all back where it belongs.
 There will be confusion too.
 Instead, if you took things out one at a time, you’d atleast know whether to keep or throw what you are holding in your hand.
 If you have to leave the job half way, atleast half the things have been discarded and you can pick up where you left off the next time.

-How can this apply to managing my time, you ask?
+How this can apply to managing time better

 I can’t tell you what to do because I myself don’t have a to-do (or rather a how-to-do) list.
 What I do have, is a ‘what not to do list.’

 Here is a list of things that I think you should never do.

 Never do everything at the same time: The compulsion to get it done is always very high but remember, it is the least successful.
 Nobody ever got anything done by trying to do it all at once.